 This is the date you sold the shares.
-You should have received a trade confirmation for this transaction.
-Sale date is displayed as "Date Sold or Disposed" on Box 1c of Form 1099-B. The information is also included in the Stock Plan Transactions Supplement under the "Date Sold or Disposed" column.
+You should have received a trade confirmation from Morgan Stanley at Work and/or E\TRADE from Morgan Stanley for this transaction.
+Sale date is displayed as "Date Sold or Disposed" on Box 1c of Form 1099-B.